FredPerr/django-vue-template/README.md

 Change the database name, port if needed.
 Then, **ADD TWO ENVIRONMENT VARIABLES: DB_USER (user of the database) and DB_PASSWORD (password of the user accessing the database)**.

+Make sure to **create the database and use the correct password and username** setup in the database manager.

 ## Tips for development